OpenGIS/Waymark/readme.txt

 Waymark relies on input from it's users, thank you to everyone for providing feedback :)

-Built on the shoulders of giants, [thank you](https://www.waymark.dev/docs/thanks/)!
+Built on the shoulders of giants, [thank you Open-Source](https://www.waymark.dev/docs/thanks/)!

 == Screenshots ==